phamhieu/realtime-map/README.md

 ## Test with your own Supabase Project

+NOTE: you have to enable `DISABLE EMAIL CONFIRMATIONS` under your Supabase project settings.

 #### Database schema

 Go to [app.supabase.io](https://app.supabase.io/), create a new organisation and project if you haven't had one.